Membrane osmometer

 The operating principle of a membrane osmometer.
 Water (below) is connected to the solution to be measured (above) via a membrane that lets water through.

-A membrane osmometer is a device used to indirectly measure the number average molecular weight ($M_n$) of a polymer sample.
-One chamber contains pure solvent and the other chamber contains a solution in which the solute is a polymer with an unknown $M_n$.
+In polymer chemistry, a membrane osmometer is a device used to indirectly measure the number average molecular weight (M_{n}) of a polymer sample.
+One chamber contains pure solvent and the other chamber contains a solution in which the solute is a polymer with an unknown M_{n}.
 The osmotic pressure of the solvent across the semipermeable membrane is measured by the membrane osmometer.
-This osmotic pressure measurement is used to calculate $M_n$ for the sample.
+This osmotic pressure measurement is used to calculate M_{n} for the sample.

 Basic operation

 A low concentration solution is created by adding a small amount of polymer to a solvent.
 This solution is separated from pure solvent by a semipermeable membrane.
 Solute cannot cross the semipermeable membrane but the solvent is able to cross the membrane.
 Solvent flows across the membrane to dilute the solution.
 The pressure required to stop the flow across the membrane is called the osmotic pressure.
-The osmotic pressure is measured and used to calculate $M_n$.
+The osmotic pressure is measured and used to calculate M_{n}.

-In an ideally dilute solution, van ‘t Hoff's law of osmotic pressure can be used to calculate $M_n$ from osmotic pressure.
+In an ideally dilute solution, van ‘t Hoff's law of osmotic pressure can be used to calculate M_{n} from osmotic pressure.